krABMaga/krABMaga.github.io/content/_index.md

 We **strongly** recommend to use [Template](https://github.com/rust-ab/rust-ab-examples/tree/main/template) or any other example as base of a new project, especially if you want to provide any visualization.

-Each Rust-AB model needs structs that implements our *Traits*, one for *State* and the other for *Agent*.
+Each krABMaga model needs structs that implements our *Traits*, one for *State* and the other for *Agent*.
 In the *State* struct you have to put *Agent* field(s), because it represents the ecosystem of a simulation.
-More details for each Rust-AB componenet are in the [Architecture](#architecture) section.
+More details for each krABMaga componenet are in the [Architecture](#architecture) section.

 The simplest part is `main.rs`, because is similar for each example.
 You can define two *main* functions using **cfg** directive, that can remove code based on which features are (not) enabled.